shawnmckinney/remote-code-execution-sample/README.md

  ```

  * Which opens vulnerabilities in your program by breaking encapsulation barriers -- via reflection.
- * Changes coming down the pike that will help...
+ * Java 9 changes coming down the pike that will help...
-   - Java 9
    – Modularization
    – Improved encapsulation
    – Finer control over package access.